felicepagano/buildo-conf-api/README.md

 ### Prerequisites

-You can run the entire application stack in local just through docker without the need of installing all the dependecies in your dev machine.
+You can run the entire application stack locally with docker without the need to install all the dependencies in your dev machine.

 [Docker](https://docs.docker.com/engine/installation/) :whale: & [docker-compose](https://docs.docker.com/compose/install/).

-But, as developer, you would like to install the following tools:
+As developer, you will need to install the following tools:

 [nodejs/npm](https://https://nodejs.org/en/) and the following packages globally: